Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 So is Huaxi Street Night Market worth checking out?
 Here’s what you can expect today:

-The area actually has four night market streets that are interconnected or close to each other, each quite different and interesting in its on way.
+Huaxi actually consists of four night markets that are interconnected or close to each other, each quite different and interesting in its on way.

 1. Xichang Street Night Market